 Date: September 5th, 2020

-While we were not able to dance in-person this year, the Friends of The Mining & Rollo Jamison Museums carried on the tradition of this classic Platteville dance celebration virtually via Facebook Live.
+While we were not able to dance in-person in 2020, the Friends of The Mining & Rollo Jamison Museums carried on the tradition of this classic Platteville dance celebration virtually via Facebook Live.
 Participants were able to enjoy the Miners Ball from the comfort of their own homes, with no formalwear required!